-Personalized to your every whim -the custom theme is one that can be tweaked and designed to fit the feel and tone of your website intimately.
+Personalized to your every whim -the custom website is one that can be tweaked and designed to fit the feel and tone of your website intimately.

-Custom WordPress themes require the help of a developer; or WordPress website designer with additional coding experience for that matter.
+Custom website designs require the help of a developer or a WordPress website designer with additional coding experience for that matter.
 They are then tasked with creating the entire interface design, webpage layouts, and templates according to specific branding vision.

 Like an artist using existing brushes, oil, and tools to paint a masterpiece -a unique website is then born from these efforts!